 - To prevent the spread of COVID-19 we are screening all patients, visitors and staff presenting to all of our service sites.

 - Para evitar la propagación de COVID-19, estamos evaluando a todos los pacientes, visitantes y personal que se presentan en todos nuestros sitios de servicio.

 Housekeeping Cleaning & Safety Protocols

-The Neuroscience Research Institute has acquired incremental specialty cleaning supplies including but not limited to sanitary supplies, antibacterial soaps, hand sanitizers, antimicrobial wipes, bleach, and other disinfectant sprays.
+The Neuroscience Institute has acquired incremental specialty cleaning supplies including but not limited to sanitary supplies, antibacterial soaps, hand sanitizers, antimicrobial wipes, bleach, and other disinfectant sprays.
 We have increased cleaning frequency and maintenance especially for high traffic areas and surfaces.
 Our cleaning crew has been instructed to complete thorough cleaning and wipe downs of all residences and their common areas.
 Staff has been instructed to perform continuous disinfection of common touch and other surfaces and other areas such as door knobs and light switches.

 We now provide Free Virtual Assessments to keep you safe while providing valuable guidance without any obligation.

 What is an Assessment?

 The path to recovery begins with an initial assessment — an evaluation of your mental health and social functioning.
 The assessment, a set of questions asked in a private setting by a health care provider, gathers information about self-perception, the ability to function with others, significant life events, and a medical history.
 The goal of the assessment is to help determine the best care plan for you to return to well-being.
 The path to recovery begins with an initial assessment — an evaluation of your mental health and social functioning.
 Your assessment will be a set of questions asked in a private setting by a health care provider, gathers information about self-perception, the ability to function with others, significant life events, and a medical history.
 The goal of the assessment is to help determine the best care plan for you to return to well-being.